TheAIWizard/Hands-on-Spark-Lab/README.md

 # Spark courses on Onyxia           ![](First-steps-with-cloud-computing/img/Onyxia.png)
 ![](First-steps-with-cloud-computing/img/Apache_Spark_logo.png)  ![](First-steps-with-cloud-computing/img/kuberneteslogo.png)

-This repo host the interactive Spark courses powered by the SSP Cloud Data Lab.
-These tutorials are aimed at the 2nd year student at E.N.S.A.I.
+This repo hosts the interactive Spark courses powered by the SSP Cloud Data Lab.
+These tutorials are aimed at the 2nd year students at E.N.S.A.I.
-Click on the [Lab 1,2,3](https://github.com/TheAIWizard/Hands-on-Spark-Lab){: .btn} link below to launch a jupyter notebook according to your level of ability
+Click on the [Lab 1,2,3](https://github.com/TheAIWizard/Hands-on-Spark-Lab) link below to launch a jupyter notebook according to your level of ability

 Take your time and first enjoy cloud computing experience with Onyxia by attending [Lab 0](https://github.com/TheAIWizard/Hands-on-Spark-Lab/blob/main/First-steps-with-cloud-computing/First-steps-with-cloud-computing.md) :seat: